Cherry Scones are best served warm and fresh, split open, and topped with either lemon curd or thick homemade jam and clotted cream

 scones was made with oats and griddle baked.
 Today they are flour-based and

-baked in the oven and come in various shapes (triangles, rounds, squares,
+baked in the oven and come in various shapes (triangles, rounds, squares, and diamonds).

 Check out Linda's